HelpfulCyberSecurityBasics/Azure-Network-Security-Groups-Protocols/README.md

 </p>
 <br />
 4. Installing Wireshark on Windows VM:
-- Action: The presenter downloads and installs Wireshark, a network traffic analyzer, directly onto the Windows virtual machine.
+- Action: Download and install Wireshark, a network traffic analyzer, directly onto the Windows virtual machine.
 - Observation: Wireshark is successfully installed and launched, ready to capture and display network traffic.
  <p>
 </p>